denten-books/plain-text/main.md

 Who are you communicating with?
 Pushing yourself through the pipe.
 The appointment with myself.
 The sum-total of material substratum.
 Building a wider platform.
 Todo, email, diary, music collection.
-Burning building-we grab our memories, and hoarding the disfunction of that personal sediment.
+Burning building-we grab our memories, and hoarding the disjunction of that personal sediment.
 You are the sum-total of your modalities.
 Commitments to self.
-Attunement of self.
+Atonement of self.
 The message is you.
 Preserving ourself from entropy.

 Books are not media they are platforms.
 Platform is all of the above.
 Plus the economic / cultural contexts.
 Amazon Kindle is a platform.
 Who are you communicating with?
-Yoursef.
+Yourself.
 What is the message.
-Ultimtely, it is a message of self-identity.
+Ultimately, it is a message of self-identity.

 ### 2.3 Copy Machine